junxit/us-congress-bills-115/bill.md

   - **(3)** by striking “under this chapter, including, in the case” and inserting “under this chapter.
 In the case”;
   - **(4)** by inserting after “or any other person appointed as suitable by the court,” the following: “may assume the crime victim’s rights under this section,”; and
   - **(5)** by inserting before paragraph (4), as so designated, the following:
-    > - **(1)** *Child pornography production* For purposes of this section and section 2259A, the term child pornography production means conduct proscribed by section 2251, section 2251Asubsections (a) through (c) of section 2251, section 2252A(g) if at least one of the offenses listed in this section is charged as part of a series of offenses(in cases in which the series of felony violations involves at least 1 of the violations listed in this section), section 2260(a), or any offense under chapter 109A or chapter 117 that involved the production of child pornography, as defined in section 2256.
+    > - **(1)** *Child pornography production* For purposes of this section and section 2259A, the term child pornography production means conduct proscribed by subsections (a) through (c) of section 2251, section 2252A(g) (in cases in which the series of felony violations involves at least 1 of the violations listed in this section), section 2260(a), or any offense under chapter 109A or chapter 117 that involved the production of child pornography, as defined in section 2256.
     > - **(2)** *Full amount of the victim's losses* For purposes of this section, the term full amount of the victim's losses includes any costs incurred, or reasonably projected to be incurred in the future, by the victim, and in the case of a trafficking in child pornography conviction, as a proximate result of all trafficking in child pornography offenses involving the same victim, including—
     >   - **(A)** medical services relating to physical, psychiatric, or psychological care;
     >   - **(B)** physical and occupational therapy or rehabilitation;